akashmhaske2005/AI-ML/README.md

 8.File Name: Simple linear regression:
  In this file i performed simple         linear regression on advertisement      dataset.
 I predicted 'Sales' based      on 'TV'.
+ Added Advertising
+ csv file for reference of dataset used.